d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-concise.md

 ## Training

 Next we train our model.
-As before, we use Fashion-MNIST images, flattened to 784-dimensional feature vectors.
+We use Fashion-MNIST images, flattened to 784-dimensional feature vectors.

 ```{.python .input}
 %%tab all